Learning-Python-Team/word-game-tool/README.md

 The 4 parts

-Part 1: Score Finder - user enters their word and it calculates the score in scrabble
+Part 1: Score Finder - user enters their word and it calculates the score based on values asigned to characters

 Part 2a: Score Compare - user gives 2 words and you indicate which is the better scorer